IBM Z System Recovery Boost Everything you need to get started quickly. Get started - Play overview Transcript

 Rapidly adapt and respond to any disruption, demand, or threat, and continue business operations without significant impact.

 Big picture 1.
 IPL boost is enabled by default and delivers extra processor capacity after an IPL to get you back up and running faster.
 2. Recovery process boost provides increased short-duration processor capacity for the acceleration of some sysplex recovery situations.
-With the IBM z16, additional recovery events can be boosted.
-3. Shutdown boost enables a faster shutdown by delivering extra processor capacity upon indication that a shutdown is in progress.
-4. Update your automation to ensure that System Recovery Boost is optimized for your system and to take advantage of System Recovery Boost Upgrade.
+Different types of recovery process boosts are available with different generations of IBM Z. 3.
+Shutdown boost enables a faster shutdown by delivering extra processor capacity upon indication that a shutdown is in progress.
+4. Update your automation to ensure that System Recovery Boost is optimized for your system.
 How to get started

 There are three classes of boost: IPL (startup) boost, recovery process boost, and shutdown boost.
 Each class has different capabilities.